Today, online buyers expect to get help in real time.

 If you want to focus on live chat operated by agents, make sure to focus on the chat solutions that allow you to save quick replies and have a ticketing system.
 Chatbots should offer marketing automation features, social media integrations (e.g. for setting up Instagram bots), and the ability to connect to third-party apps through Zapier.

-For building fully-automated conversational marketing flows and self-service customer support, you need to pick from the very best AI chatbot tools.
+For building fully automated conversational marketing flows and self-service customer support, you need to pick from the very best AI chatbot tools.
 But a live chat tool with features such as live typing preview, chat analytics, and native ecommerce integrations will also make the lives of your support agents much easier.

 8. Messaging channels

 One thing that you should remember is that many chatbot platforms were originally designed for specific messaging channels.
 For example, ManyChat is first and foremost a Facebook Messenger chatbot builder.
-This has a huge impact on the kind of features that you can expect.
+This has a huge impact on the kind of features that you can expect to get.
 Similarly, some WhatsApp chatbots may have some great features utilizing the WhatsApp API, but will be very limited if you want to use the same bots on Telegram.

 If 90% of your target audience is using Messenger to communicate with businesses, then you should try to make the most out of this channel.
 A Facebook-oriented bot would be a powerful weapon in your customer service arsenal.
 Go for it.